What’s that strange noise that kind of sounds like white noise, or wind in your ears? Why can’t anyone else hear it? It’s not your imagination.

 - Motorcycle Cop – You don’t have to be a police officer to ride a motorcycle, but any job that has you riding around on this noisy vehicle all day puts you at risk to develop tinnitus and eventually lose your hearing.
 The same goes for snowmobiles and jet skis…though chances are you’re not riding these vehicles at work unless you have a very interesting and, let’s face it, fun job.

 - Bartender – A person at the end of the bar calls out for a gin and tonic, and you need to be able to hear their order.
 But the music in these places is often so loud that you can’t hear someone right next to you, so your ears are constantly straining and working overtime to pick out what people are saying over the din.
 And if a live band is playing?
-Your ears might get damaged the same way a musician’s will, but you don’t even get any of the fame or fortune that goes along with playing a live show.
+Your ears might get damaged in the same way a musician’s hearing will.

 What Makes This Strange Noise in My Head Worse?